The best things to do in Helsinki with kids

 Heureka, the Finnish Science Centre

 Without doubt one of the best things to do with kids in Helsinki is Heureka, the Finnish Science Centre.
 Located near the airport, this science museum is particularly good for older kids.
-It’s filled with games, shows and hands-on activities that inspire, inform and generally just get kids very, very excited.
+It’s filled with games, shows and hands-on activities that inspire, inform and generally just get kids very excited.

 Helsinki Ice Park

-If you visit Helsinki in winter then strap your skates on for an Arctic skating experience.
+If you visit Helsinki in winter then make time to strap your skates on for an Arctic skating experience.
 The Finnish capital has lots of ice skating rinks to choose from – take a look at this list from My Helsinki for ideas.
-One of the most popular ice rinks is Jaapuisto, located next to the Helsinki Central Railway Station.
-The ice rink is open from December until the end of March and there’s a cafe on site to warm up with hot chocolate after skating.

 Helsinki with kids